ractive/vscode-extension-textmatrix/README.md

 ```

 ## Rotate text by 180 degrees
-Rotates the matix by 180 degrees:
+Rotates the matrix by 180 degrees:
 ```
 1 2 3
 4 5 6